George Washington returns to Commander, Fleet Activities Yokosuka

-Boatswain’s Mate Seaman Anthony Enriquez, from Fullerton, California, assigned to deck department’s forward division, holds a stopper on a mooring line in the forecastle as Nimitz-class aircraft carrier USS George Washington (CVN 73) returns to Commander, Fleet Activities Yokosuka, Japan, Nov.
+Vice Adm.
+OMACHI Katsushi, commander-in-chief, Japan Self-Defense Fleet, salutes as he passes through sideboys on the ceremonial quarterdeck aboard Nimitz-class aircraft carrier USS George Washington (CVN 73) while in-port Commander, Fleet Activities Yokosuka, Nov.
 22, 2024.
 George Washington is 7th Fleet’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside Allies and partners across the U.S. Navy’s largest numbered fleet.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Kyree Rogers)
+(U.S. Navy photo by Mass Communication Specialist Seaman Geoffrey L. Ottinger)

 |Date Taken: